 These classes will give you a foundational understanding of sculpture and 3D design.
 As you’re developing your understanding of three-dimensional media , you’ll discover which concepts are most relevant to your personal artistic interests.
 You’ll learn how to use various tools and machinery and will work with many different types of material to create ideas that will be developed through experimental model making.

-Natalie McIntyre – BA (Hons) MFA, PGCE – Photography and Fine Art Teacher
+Natalie McIntyre – BA (Hons) MFA, PGCE – Head of Art

 Natalie has been teaching Art and Photography for 17 years and has been with St. Andrews since 2014 teaching Digital Photography.

 She received her Masters of Fine Art from The Slade, UCL in 1999 and went onto study a PGCE at the Institute of Education.
 She has worked in secondary and further education including Head of Photography at King’s Ely and Art Coordinator at King’s College, Cambridge.
 I have also been employed as a Team Leader by Cambridge International Education, marking GCSE and A Level exam papers from global centres.
 At St. Andrews, Natalie teaches Digital Photography and Fine Art and is also the Senior Tutor in the Art Department.

 Outside of college she’s a practising artist and her work includes drawing, printmaking, painting and photography.